parthindia47/sniffer_bot/README.md

 there is mainly 3 file which runs the bot :

 1) sniffer_bot_main_telegram_process.py
-- this file is responsible for use management in the bot.
+- this file is responsible for user management in the bot.
-- it identify commands like /addme , /removeme.
+- it identify commands like /addme , /removeme, /myhealth, /start.
-- it also send socket message to binance_data_fetch.py , to make user registration real time.
+- it also send socket message to binance_data_fetch.py , to make user registration in real time.

 2) binance_data_fetch.py
 - this is the main file which do all data processing.